Copy-Paste Workflow

 Method 1: Tmux Buffer (Standard)

-1. Ctrl+b [ → Enter copy mode
+- Enter copy mode

-4. Move to end → extend selection
+vto start selection - Move to end of selection

 Method 2: Terminal Native Selection